Washing your down jacket or vest is crucial to keep it feeling fresh and performing well.

 - Make sure the pockets are empty.

-- Use a non-biological liquid detergent, liquid pure soap or preferably a technical cleaner specifically formulated for the job.
+- For best results, use a technical down cleaner specifically formulated for the job.

 - Place the wash solution in the detergent drawer and if you are reproofing at the same time then add our Eco Proofer in the conditioner compartment.